Portland, Oregon: Homelessness

 A 2019 survey by the city's budget office showed that homelessness is perceived as the top challenge facing Portland, and was cited as a reason people move and do not participate in park programs.
 Calls to 911 concerning "unwanted persons" have significantly increased between 2013 and 2018, and the police are increasingly dealing with homeless and mentally ill.
-It is taking a toll on sense of safety among visitors and residents and business owners are adversely impacted.
+Homelessness has taken a toll on the sense of safety among visitors, and residents and business owners are adversely impacted.
 Even though homeless services and shelter beds have increased, as of 2020 homelessness is considered an intractable problem in Portland.

+When encampments were being cleared in the Springwater Corridor in 2016, a community member from the nearby Lents neighborhood raised concerns that those campers were simply moving to their neighborhood.
+An aide, Lucas Hillier from then mayor Charlie Hales's office publicly mocked the citizen on a Facebook post that it's nothing compared to the Springwater Corridor camp referencing a KPTV story writing "You think that one is bad, check out this douchebag."
+While the aide issued an apology, the citizen commented that the mayor's office was very disconnected from issued faced by their constituents.
+As of 2020, Lucas Hillier manages the campsite cleanup program for the city.

 The proposed budget for 2022–23 includes $5.8MM to buy land for affordable housing, and $36MM to equip and operate "safe rest villages".
-A 2022 initiative approved by the Portland city council makes homeless camping illegal, eventually requiring houseless individuals to move into mass shelters.
+A 2022 initiative approved by the Portland city council makes homeless camping illegal, eventually requiring homeless individuals to move into mass shelters.

+Portland voters passed the Supportive Housing Services tax in 2020.
+In 2019, the reported number of homelessness was around 4,000 people.
+That number rose to over 10,000, though some of that increase was due to a change in counting methods in 2022.

 Crime

 According to the Federal Bureau of Investigation's Uniform Crime Report in 2009, Portland ranked 53rd in violent crime out of the top 75 U.S. cities with a population greater than 250,000.
 The murder rate in Portland in 2013 averaged 2.3 murders per 100,000 people per year, which was lower than the national average.
 In 2011, 72% of arrested male subjects tested positive for illegal drugs and the city was dubbed the "deadliest drug market in the Pacific Northwest" due to drug related deaths.
-In 2010, ABC's Nightline reported that Portland is one of the largest hubs for child sex trafficking.

 In the Portland Metropolitan statistical area which includes Clackamas, Columbia, Multnomah, Washington, and Yamhill Counties, OR and Clark and Skamania Counties, WA for 2017, the murder rate was 2.6, violent crime was 283.2 per 100,000 people per year.
 In 2017, the population within the city of Portland was 649,408 and there were 24 murders and 3,349 violent crimes.